nodejs/node/doc/api/stream.md

 [`writable._write()`][stream-_write] method to send data to the underlying resource.

-*Note*: [Transform][] streams provide their own implementation of the [`writable._write()`][stream-_write].
+[Transform][] streams provide their own implementation of the [`writable._write()`][stream-_write].

-*Note*: This function MUST NOT be called by application code directly.
+This function MUST NOT be called by application code directly.
 It should be implemented by child classes, and called by the internal Writable class methods only.

 The `callback` method must be called to signal either that the write completed successfully or failed with an error.
 The first argument passed to the